seo4ajax/connect-s4a/Readme.md

 Usage
 -----

-This middleware must be on the first called.
+The middleware must required before connect or express.

 With connect :